Ground-State Phase Diagram of (1/2,1/2,1) Mixed Diamond Chains with Single-Site Anisotropy: Limiting Cases

 within the lowest order in $\lambda^{-1}$.

 The operators ${T}^{\pm}_l$ are defined so that the relations

 are satisfied.

-It is well-known that the ground state of this model is the TLL state for $-1 < \Delta(\equiv J^z_{\rm eff}/ |J^{xy}_{\rm eff}|) \leq 1$, the N\'eel state for $\Delta > 1$ and the ferromagnetic state for $\Delta \leq -1$.\cite{yy3,quantmag} Taking into account that the ferromagnetic phase in (\ref{eq:heff}) corresponds to the ferrimagnetic phase with $\msp^z=1$ in the original model (\ref{eq:ham0}), the ground-state phases of (\ref{eq:ham0}) for large $\lambda$ are summarized in Table \ref{table1}. .
+It is well-known that the ground state of this model is the TLL state for $-1 < \Delta(\equiv J^z_{\rm eff}/ |J^{xy}_{\rm eff}|) \leq 1$, the N\'eel state for $\Delta > 1$, and the ferromagnetic state for $\Delta \leq -1$.\cite{yy3,quantmag} Taking into account that the ferromagnetic phase in (\ref{eq:heff}) corresponds to the ferrimagnetic phase with $\msp^z=1$ in the original model (\ref{eq:ham0}), the ground-state phases of (\ref{eq:ham0}) for large $\lambda$ are summarized in Table \ref{table1}.
+The identification of TLL0 and TLL2 phases is made taking into account the continuation to the limiting cases described in \Sec \ref{sec:deltam1} and \Sec \ref{sec:deltap1}, respectively.

 It is remarkable that the Ising-like AF phase is realized for easy-plane anisotropy $D >0$ on the $S=1$ sites and the XY-like TLL phase is realized for easy-axis anisotropy $D <0$ on the $S=1$ sites in the range $\delta_c > \delta > 0$.
 This implies that the effect of $D$ is inverted in this regime.
 This is also confirmed numerically in the next section.
 Similar phenomena are reported in various anisotropic frustrated quantum spin-1/2 systems.\cite{okamoto2014,oi2002,tokuno2005,okamoto2002}